 Are our neighborhoods undergoing a change?
 For the worse?

-We may still be far from the tipping point, but, admit it, people are talking about how our schools are barely improving and property taxes are going up, and the perception is that crime is out of control.
+We may still be far from the tipping point, but, admit it, people are talking about how our schools are barely improving and , and the is that crime is out of control.

 Is our city returning to the way it once was - the time when George Apley’s grandfather “sensed the approach of change; [where] a man in his shirt sleeves [was a sign] that the days of the South End were numbered”?